 The bone grafting procedure can often take several months to complete.
 Bone is typically harvested from your own body (or on rare occasions obtained from a “bone bank”) and added to the affected site.
 This bone will fuse with the existing bone and the migration of cells will cause firm adhesion and cell growth.
 Supplementing the jaw with bone will result in greater bone mass to help support and anchor the implant(s).

 During the surgery, the dentist will numb the grafting and extraction sites using local anesthetic.
 A small incision will be made to prepare the site for the new bone and it will be anchored into place.
 On occasion, a synthetic membrane may be used to cover the new bone.
 This membrane prevents soft tissue and bacterial invasions, and encourages new bone growth.
 The surgery does not require an overnight stay, and you will be provided with comprehensive instructions for your post-operative care.
-The dentist will prescribe medications to help manage infection, discomfort and swelling.
+Your Campbell surgical dentist, Dr. Vandi will give you proper instructions to how to take care of yourself after surgery.
+He may prescribe medications to help manage infection, discomfort and swelling.
+Please contact our Campbell dental office to schedule an appointment today if you need any further information about Bone Grafting.

 A gum graft (also known as a gingival graft or periodontal plastic surgery), is a collective name for surgical periodontal procedures that aim to cover an exposed tooth root surface with grafted oral tissue.
 Exposed tooth roots are usually the result of gingival recession due to periodontal disease.
 There are other common causes, including overly aggressive brushing and trauma.